chrtrap/sequence-game/README.md

 ## Description

-This project is a digital version of the board game **Sequence**.
-Play against a computer opponent with a graphical interface built using Python and Pygame.
-The game includes advanced AI for a challenging single-player experience.
+This project is a digital adaptation of the board game **Sequence**.
+It allows you to play against a computer opponent through an intuitive graphical interface built with Python and Pygame.
+The game features a computer opponent designed to offer a challenging single-player experience.

 ## Installation